Caran d’Ache Fancolor Colored Pencils

 Caran d’Ache Fancolor Colored Pencils Review

 The Caran d’Ache Fancolor pencil set is intended for aspiring artists who are still learning pencil techniques.
-They are designed to allow for easier operation and stability while still adhering to the high standards of other Caran d’Ache products.
+They are designed to allow for more effortless operation and stability while still adhering to the high standards of other Caran d’Ache products.
 These wax-based pencils blend well enough by themselves but are also water-soluble which opens up many more possibilities.
-Color selection is a bit lacking, with sizes from 12 to 40, and the pencils come in a hexagonal barrel.
+Color selection is lacking, with sizes from 12 to 40, and the pencils come in a hexagonal barrel.

 Visual Appeal – 3/5

 Despite being student-oriented pencils, these produce quite a good color.
 To get the depths of other higher-end colored pencil lines you might have to make multiple passes, however.
 Blending is decent and the fact that it is open to both dry and wet blending is a nice bonus.
 Stacking colors is, for the most part, seamless.
 You should have fun experimenting with these pencils and layering them in different ways.

 The points can be made into sharp points (a common benefit of wax cores) which also assists in fine-detailed areas.
 However, you won’t get quite the overall performance that you see in the other, more expensive, Caran d’Ache lines.
 That being said, with a bit of extra application pressure and multiple passes you can get relatively close.
 Some interesting effects can also be achieved with the addition of a little solvent.

 The design and color output makes the Caran d’Ache Fancolor Colored Pencils a lot less challenging than other, more high-end sets.
 The color that is produced is quite linear and somewhat buttery, even though it isn’t as thick as we would like.
 Having a buttery feel is a pleasant surprise for a wax core as this is not a common trait.